NightB1ade/BoardGameHelper3/README.md

 I have not currently added a licence to this as this is intended for my personal use.
 If however, you have managed to stumble here and would like to contribute or utilise the resources, I would be happy to help and look to change that.
 Please contact me and I’ll look to add a licence at that point.

 I do not own any of the copyright for any of these games and these are nowhere near full games.
 The information on this website are just reminders and crib sheets.
-I am happy to remove all this information when requested by the relevant people.
+I am happy to remove the relevant areas of information when requested by the relevant people.